Amrop and JM Search partnership sets a new standard for industry

 HAMBURG, Germany and NEW YORK, March 1, 2022 /PRNewswire/ -- In February 2021, global search company Amrop and USA-based firm JM Search formed an exclusive strategic alliance allowing both companies to expand their offerings and respective global reach to their clients.
 A year into the partnership, this model has shown itself to be a great success and both organizations are committed to further strengthen their relationship.

 Amrop, which was established in 1977, has grown into one of the largest leadership advisory consultancies in the world, with 65 offices in 53 countries.
-Prior to the JM Search partnership, it had offices in six U.S. cities, but did not have reach across some parts of the country.
-JM Search was thus the ideal partner, with its more than 40-year track record as a top-tier independent U.S. executive search firm, with clients spanning every major market in North America.
+JM Search was the ideal partner, with its more than 40-year track record as a top-tier independent U.S. executive search firm, with clients spanning every major market in North America.

 Since being formed in 1980 by John Marshall, JM Search has grown organically to include over 130 employees.
 The team brings together former operating and financial executives, investors and experienced search professionals with deep industry specialization, functional expertise and proven access to talent spanning multiple industry sectors.
 JM Search clients include private equity firms and portfolio companies, venture capital-backed businesses, and publicly held companies across North America.
 Through the partnership with Amrop, JM Search is now also able to offer global search capabilities to its clients.